 Diabetes Drug Ozempic Approved for Weight Loss

 Wegovy, a once-weekly injectable medication (semaglutide), has been approved by the FDA to treat obesity and excess weight – conditions that can lead to type 2 diabetes and prediabetes.
-This new treatment has led to significant weight loss in clinical trials; expected to be available in the US this month.
+This new treatment has led to significant weight loss in clinical trials.

 Obesity is a complicated and serious chronic condition that can lead to many other complications – including type 2 diabetes, prediabetes, and heart disease.
 As of 2018, almost half (42%) of adults in the US lived with obesity, defined as a body mass index (BMI) over 30 kg/m2.
 However, most people with obesity are undiagnosed, and less than 3% have been prescribed a medicine to help them manage their condition.
 Although obesity and excess weight can directly lead to type 2 diabetes and prediabetes, weight management can reduce that risk – preventing or delaying the onset of these diseases.

-Wegovy is a slightly higher dose than Ozempic.
+Wegovy is a slightly higher dose than Ozempic at 2.4 mg, and in the STEP 1 clinical trial, it averaged 14.9% weight loss.
 Wegovy is now approved for people with obesity (BMI greater than 30 kg/m2) or excess weight (BMI greater than 27 kg/m2) who also have at least one other weight-related health condition, such as type 2 diabetes, high blood pressure, or high cholesterol.
 The drug is used in combination with a reduced calorie meal plan and increased physical activity to support weight loss.

 Wegovy’s STEP 1 clinical trial, published in the New England Journal of Medicine, included 1,961 people with obesity or excess weight who did not have diabetes.
 The weight loss results were impressive: